 - This diagram shows cases for motors with standard Japanese domestic specifications.
-Please consult with us for motors with overseas specifications. - For brake types, see Table 1-2 on P6. - Brake action delay time is different between normal and quick-braking circuits. - Table 7-3 on P51 shows action delay time.
-Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick-braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors and varistors for quick-braking circuits, see Table 6-5 on P46. - Always use the inverter's power source side for the brake power source. - Match the opening and closing of the brake circuit's electromagnetic contactor to the timing of the inverter control.
+Please consult with us for motors with overseas specifications. - For brake types, see Table 1-1 on P6. - Brake action delay time is different between normal and quick-braking circuits.
+Table 7-2 on P37 shows action delay time.
+Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors for quick braking circuits, see Table 6-4 on P33. - For quick braking-circuits, gang the brake circuit's electromagnetic contactor to the motor's electromagnetic contactor. - A rectifier for MB-003 indoor type and MB-005 indoor type are built-in the brake unit. - A rectifier for MB-003 waterproof type and MB-005 waterproof type are placed separately.
+(Rectifier is not waterproof.) - A flag ($\,$) is attached at the lead wire for the MB-003 waterproof type and MB-005 waterproof type 400V class. - For a waterproof motor, do not open the cap of a waterproof/dust-proof box (see P17); otherwise, waterproof/dust-proof effects will be lost and electric shock, damage, and fire may result.

-■ With brake.
-Single phase power source
+With brake.
+3-phase power source.
+Operates rotating in one direction.